MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/assign-user-roles.md

 ## Verify role assignments

-To find out which roles are assigned for Viva Insights, follow these steps:
+To find out which roles are assigned for Viva Insights, go to the Viva [admin page](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/featureexplorer/collections/VivaExperiences) and select **Viva Insights**.
+Under **Add-on Plan**, select which role you want to verify.

-1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal/home).
-2. Go to [Role assignments](https://go.microsoft.com/fwlink/p/?linkid=2097861) to see a person or group's assigned roles.
+Alternately, go to [Role assignments](https://go.microsoft.com/fwlink/p/?linkid=2097861) and search for "Insights" to see a person or group's assigned Insights role(s).

 ## Role assignment FAQ